ligz08/CHIP-MDHD/Local_module/README.md

   Windows and Linux users can follow these steps too, but exact commands may differ.
-- In Windows, I recommend using [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell?view=powershell-6) instead of Command Prompt (`cmd`), since some software tools such as `wget` are available in PowerShell but not in `cmd`.
+- In Windows, I recommend using [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell?view=powershell-6) instead of Command Prompt (`cmd`), since some commands and software tools used here are available only in PowerShell.

 ## Step-by-step instructions:
 ### 1. Navigate to the `Local_module` directory.

 Use the `cd` command to navigate to the `Local_module` directory.
-Make sure `pwd` command gives you the following output:
+Make sure eventually `pwd` command gives you the following output:
 ```bash
 $ pwd
 <some_parent_directory>/CHIP-MDHD/Local_module